Sayedur104/ZipCrack/README.md

 #                SAYEDUR 104                 #
 ##############################################

-Enter the password to start the program: Update104 Password correct.
+Enter the password to start the program: For Password connect https://t.me/rakib009875 Password correct.
 Continuing program execution...

 Enter the path to the zip file: /path/to/your/zipfile.zip